cmu-db/15721-s24-ee1/proposal/final-presentation.md

 Asynchronous I/O really only works when the programs running on top of it implement _cooperative multitasking_.

-*   At a high level, the kernel gets to decide what thread gets to run
+*   Normally, the kernel gets to decide what thread gets to run
 *   Cooperative multitasking allows the program to decide who gets to run
-*   Context switching between tasks is a lightweight maneuver
+*   Context switching between tasks is a _much more_ lightweight maneuver
 *   If one task is waiting for I/O, we can cheaply switch to a different task!

 ---